Decentralization: In the organizational structure of a firm

+In technology and the Internet

 Technological decentralization can be defined as a shift from concentrated to distributed modes of production and consumption of goods and services.
 Generally, such shifts are accompanied by transformations in technology and different technologies are applied for either system.
 Technology includes tools, materials, skills, techniques and processes by which goals are accomplished in the public and private spheres.
 Concepts of decentralization of technology are used throughout all types of technology, including especially information technology and appropriate technology.

 Technologies often mentioned as best implemented in a decentralized manner, include: water purification, delivery and waste water disposal, agricultural technology and energy technology.
-Advancing technology may allow decentralized, privatized and free market solutions for what have been public services, such utilities producing and/or delivering power, water, mail, telecommunications and services like consumer product safety, money and banking, medical licensing and detection and metering technologies for highways, parking, and auto emissions.
+Advances in technology may create opportunities for decentralized and privatized replacements for what had traditionally been public services or utilities, such as power, water, mail, telecommunications, consumer product safety, banking, medical licensure, parking meters, and auto emissions.
 However, in terms of technology, a clear distinction between fully centralized or decentralized technical solutions is often not possible and therefore finding an optimal degree of centralization difficult from an infrastructure planning perspective.